 - 4 tsp sugar

-- 2 tbsp of fermented liquid** from kimchi or sauerkraut
+- 2 tbsp of vegan fish sauce OR brine from vegan kimchi or sauerkraut See note

 - A sprinkle or two of black sesame seeds for garnish

 - Peel papaya and prepare into thin strips.
 You can slice by hand or carefully use a mandoline slicer until you get to the seedy core.
 Once you start hitting the seeds, use a knife to slice the top and bottom of the papaya to get as much of the fruit as you can.

 - Using a mortar and pestle, mash garlic, chillies, sugar, and salt together until you get a paste.
 Add the fermented liquid and lime juice, and stir to combine.